Amethyst

 What are the benefits of amethyst?

-According to online claims, the stones are said to have several physical healing properties, including:
+According to online claims, the stone is said to have several physical healing properties, including:

 What do amethyst symbolize?